Live Streaming Server – How to Build One, and Should You Do It?

 The correct version of OBS studio to download will depend on your operating system.
 After choosing the right operating system, you should run the Auto-Configuration Wizard.
 This wizard will test your system and adjust your settings accordingly.

-To begin your video stream, you’ll need your stream key.
+To begin your video streaming service, you’ll need your stream key.
 Once you have that, go to the ‘Media’ option and click on ‘Open Network stream.’
 Now type in your stream key.
 The steam key is a specially generated code for viewing any particular stream.

 Many developers recommend using OBS Studio to run with your DIY server-to-server to ensure everything works out properly.